dynafense/slt_june_2022/README.md

 4. You're ready for the session.

-## Linux (RHEL-based distributions): Steps to install nmap on your laptop
+## D. Linux (RHEL-based distributions): Steps to install nmap on your laptop

 DNF is the default package manager in RHEL-based distributions; for example CENTOS, Fedora Red Hat Enterprise Linux.